 When driving for your job, you are most likely covered by your company’s auto insurance policy.
 The same is true if you are driving on behalf of your own commercial bus business.

 Just like personal car insurance policies, bus driver policies come in a variety of types.
 The kind of coverage and amount you company needs depends on a number of factors including the size of the buses, the driving experience of their employees and the company budget.
+So, insurance rates for motor coach buses, military truck insurance rates, and party bus insurance rates can all differ greatly.

 - Liability insurance – Liability coverage is the most important provision to have on a commercial bus insurance policy.